 American in Mexico Kidnapped

-ACAPULCO, Mexico (AP) _ Gunmen posing as federal police kidnapped the American manager of the Princess, one of Acapulco's leading hotels.
+ACAPULCO, Mexico (AP) _ Gunmen posing as federal police kidnapped the American manager of the Princess, one of Acapulco’s leading hotels, state and police officials said Wednesday.
 A police officer was killed and another was wounded in a shootout that ensued.

 Ten heavily armed men dressed in the black uniforms of the federal police intercepted Vincent Carrosa’s car Tuesday morning near the hotel, said Hector Omar Maganda of the Guerrero state district attorney’s office.